-Same as Human Dimensions of Organizations 322L.
-Examine the intersection of law and organizational/workplace practices.
+Same as Human Dimensions of Organizations 322L and Liberal Arts Honors 322L.
+Examine the intersection of law and organizational/ workplace practices.
 Explore how law regulates the workplace (e.g., laws about sexual harassment), how organizations do or do not comply with the law, and the ways that organizational practices may affect legal standards.
 Three lecture hours a week for one semester.
-Human Dimensions of Organizations 322L and Sociology 322L may not both be counted.
-Prerequisite: Forty-five semester hours of coursework.
+Only one of the following may be counted: Human Dimensions of Organizations 322L, Liberal Arts Honors 322L, 350 (Topic: Law and Organizations), Sociology 322L.
+Prerequisite: Upper-division standing and a grade point average of at least 3.5.